AdiSuyash/AdiSuyash/README.md

 📫 You can reach me at: adityasuyashgupta@gmail.com

-⚡ Fun fact Everyone is a newbie.
+⚡ Fun fact Everyone is a Newbie.
 So don't worry just keep patience and keep hustling
 <!---
 AdiSuyash/AdiSuyash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.